usnistgov/fipy/docs/source/SOLVERS.rst

 http://trilinos.sandia.gov

-:term:`Trilinos` provides a more complete set of solvers and preconditioners than either Pysparse_ or
+Trilinos provides a more complete set of solvers and preconditioners than either Pysparse_ or
-SciPy_. :term:`Trilinos` preconditioning allows for iterative
-solutions to some difficult problems that Pysparse_ and SciPy_ cannot solve, and it enables parallel execution of :term:`FiPy` (see :ref:`PARALLEL` for more details).
+SciPy_.
+Trilinos preconditioning allows for iterative solutions to some difficult problems that Pysparse_ and SciPy_ cannot solve, and it enables parallel execution of :term:`FiPy` (see :ref:`PARALLEL` for more details).